davidajnered/simple-post-preview/readme.txt

 Tested up to: 3.0.1
 Stable tag: 1.0

-Simple Post Preview is a multi-instance widget that displays (a part of) the latest post in a category.
+Simple Post Preview is a multi-instance widget that displays (a part of) the latest post from a category.

 == Description ==